Wedding Photographers of France, Europe

 Dom began York Place Studios at the tender age of 21 along with elder brother Liam.
 With her film photography background and fine art influences she entered the world of weddings with the idea of doing things a little differently and in doing so created the founding principles of the York Place Style.
 Her passion, bubbly personality and sense of romance puts emotion at the centre of her imagery.
 [North Yorkshire Wedding Photographer]

 Demasi Fabrizio was born in Parma in 1960 and began his photographic career in 1995 by attending a course in studio portrait photography and in darkroom hold by a professional photographer, of whom he became the assistant 2 years later.
-In 2000 he took part to “Biennale d’Arte Città di Roma” and was placed third in the section of photography.
-In 2001 he moved to Lombardy in order to work with a famous Italian photographer and took part to important reportages, to the realization of a photobook for charity an he worked as second still photographer for a film made.
+In 2000 he took part in “Biennale d’Arte Città di Roma” and was placed third in the section of photography.
+In 2001 he moved to Lombardy in order to work with a famous Italian photographer and took part to important reportages, to the realization of a photobook for charity and he worked as a second still photographer for a film made.
 From 2002 to 2010 he worked in hundreds of weddings all over Italy.
-In 2010 together with his wife Monica he opened his personal studio “Fotoeventi”, continuing his wedding photos and his personal research in reportage, especially in the theatre.
+In 2010 together with his wife Monica, he opened his personal studio “Fotoeventi”, continuing his wedding and elopement photos and his personal research in reportage, especially in the theatre.
 For about a year and a half he has been working all over Italy for an international brand of clothes and underwear.
 [Mantua Wedding Photographer]

 I was born in Trieste, where I have always lived apart from some time in various Italian cities, but worshiping the sea and the climate of our city, my heart has always brought me back here.
 And that's where I met Lisa, many years ago.
 Then one day I asked for her hand ... and since then we share everything, even cameras.
 I followed Lisa in this project of hers and I believed in her from the beginning, also because I was lucky to have a photographer dad who taught me to love photography in all its forms and made me realize how important it is.
 Precisely for this reason, I wanted to put body and soul, together with Lisa, in this work; for me it is great to meet new people, living with them the emotions during the wedding day and tell the story through the images.
 I am a great lover of technology, cinema, film, and TV series: I would spend whole days looking at them without interruption and I always find inspiration for work.
 In my free time, I love being in the company of our family, chatting with friends even late and spending nice evenings with them filling our bellies with good food, at home or in some restaurant.
 I love traveling, visiting new places, experimenting with new things and tasting typical foods of the place: work permitting I would be perpetually traveling; from America to Oceania, from South Africa to Iceland, my dream is to be able to visit at least a small piece of every continent.
 [Trieste Wedding Photographer]